Dog fight! Joey Chestnut out of July 4 hot dog eating contest due to deal with rival brand

 But Major League Eating event organizer George Shea says Chestnut is moving away from the contest due to a contract dispute.

-“We love him, the fans love him,” Shea said, adding that “He made the choice.”
+“We love him.
+The fans love him,” Shea said, adding: “He made the choice.”

-Shea says Chestnut struck a deal with a competing brand — a red line for the Nathan's-sponsored event — but did not elaborate.
-He said the dispute came down to exclusivity, not money.
+Shea says Chestnut struck a deal with a competing brand — a red line for the Nathan's-sponsored event.
+He wouldn't say which brand but told the New York Times that Chestnut will be repping Impossible Foods, which makes vegan sausages.
+The company declined to comment.

 “It would be like Michael Jordan saying to Nike, ‘I’m going to represent Adidas, too,’” Shea said.